How iPeer Groups work

 To return to Courses I Teach - for other courses

-Everything you need is right here: How are iPeers used in my classes - 9 minute explanation.
+Let me explain it to you: How are iPeers used in my classes - 8 minute explanation.
 Please watch this.

 - Everyone will be part of an iPeer group made up of 2-4 people